 \subsubsection{Restorative Justice Practices}

-Restorative justice has been successfully applied in a myriad of settings, such as the criminal justice system, schools and workplaces \cite{van2016overview,wood2016four}.
+Restorative justice has been successfully applied in a myriad of settings, such as the criminal justice system, schools, and workplaces \cite{van2016overview,wood2016four}.
 When formalized within an organization, restorative justice processes can be embedded within a punitive justice system to use on selected types of harm cases \cite{van2016overview,wood2016four}.
-Those who do not want to proceed using this approach or cannot reach consensus during the restorative justice process are directed to the punitive justice system \cite{bazemore2001comparison}.
+Those who do not want to proceed using this approach or cannot reach a consensus during the restorative justice process are directed to the punitive justice system \cite{bazemore2001comparison} for redress.

 A widely used practice in restorative justice is the \textit{victim-offender conference} \cite{zehr2015little}.
-Here, victims and offenders sit together with a restorative justice facilitator to discuss three core questions: (1) what has happened?
-(2) who has been affected and how?
-(3) what is needed to repair the harm?
-The facilitator mediates this process to ensure that victims and offenders have equal footing and helps move the parties towards reaching consensus.
-Other forms of restorative justice meetings, such as family-group conferences, include other community members such as family and friends of victims and offenders \cite{zehr2015little, bazemore2001comparison}.
-Restorative justice practices embed values and principles of restorative justice to meet the needs of all parties involved, including the victim, offender and community members.
-In this paper, we use victim-offender conference as an exemplar to inquire about participants' preference for online restorative justice practices.
+Here, victims and offenders meet with a restorative justice facilitator to discuss three core questions: (1) what has happened?
+(2) who has been affected and how? and (3) what is needed to repair the harm?
+The facilitator mediates this process to ensure that victims and offenders have equal footing and helps move the parties toward reaching a consensus.
+Other forms of restorative justice meetings, such as family-group conferences, include additional community members, such as family and friends of victims and offenders \cite{zehr2015little, bazemore2001comparison}.
+These practices embed values and principles of restorative justice to meet the needs of all parties involved, including the victim, offender, and community members.
+In this paper, we use victim-offender conferences as an exemplar to inquire about participants' preferences for online restorative justice practices.